How Supply Chain Innovation Builds Award-Winning Supply Chains

 Award-winning supply chains don’t come from incremental thinking.
 In last week’s blog, I related Gartner Analyst Mike Burkett’s message about “bi-modal thinking”.
 He said that while there is a need for bottom-up thinking focused on cost and efficiency; top-down thinking drives differentiation and growth.

 As a leading manufacturer of heating, ventilation and air conditioning (HVAC) systems, Lennox Residential’s business strategy depends on exceptional parts availability and customer service.
 High-demand products and parts must be available immediately; lower-demand items need to be delivered the same day or next morning.
 To support this strategy, Lennox expanded its supply chain network from two distribution centers (DCs) and 66 retail stores to a hub-and-spoke model with 8 regional DCs and 19 local DCs serving more than 160 stores.

 Costa Express also had a bold initiative to dramatically improve their business.
 After initial success with a few hundred unmanned coffee bars, the UK’s largest and fastest-growing coffee shop brand built a network of kiosks offering high-quality “on the go” coffee at nearly 5000 airports, railway stations, convenience stores and other locations.

 Transformative Supply Chain Planning

-The increased size and complexity of the Lennox supply chain mandated major innovations in planning.
+The increased size and complexity of the Lennox supply chain mandated major innovation in supply chain planning.
 Lennox stopped using top-down forecasts based on aggregated historical data to drive its supply chain targets.
 Instead they adopted advanced analytical techniques to accurately model and forecast complex and unpredictable demand.
 Machine learning was added to automatically fine-tune that analysis to better distinguish between “signal” and “noise.”